 - Ability to create a boot disk for operating systems

 - Support for Windows registry editing and password changing from Linux

 - Can boot FreeDOS, Memtest86+, hardware diagnostics and other boot disks from a single CD

 Download the image file and run it using CD-ROM or USB stick.

 4. Gparted Live

 Gparted Live is a small Linux distribution that provides all the features of the latest Gparted application.
-This small distribution is not a permanent Linux distribution but can be run with a bootable CD or from USB stick to recover damaged partitions, create partition, data rescue from lost partitions and many more.
+This small distro is not a permanent Linux distro but can be run with a bootable CD or from the USB stick to recover damaged partitions, create a partition, data recovery from lost partitions and many more.